-(Remaining copies of the 2019 hardcover edition are available for immediate shipment, and can be purchased here.)
+(Remaining copies of the 2019 hardcover edition can be purchased here.)

 In 1899 Alphonse Mucha created an intensely personal series of occult-themed artworks as a love letter to the close of the century and a message of hope to the future.

 This mystical and non-denominational exploration, titled Le Pater, was both praised and reviled by Mucha's contemporaries as his most controversial and meaningful work.

 Published in an edition of 510 copies on December 20, 1899, Mucha called his visionary interpretation of the Lord's Prayer "the thing I have put my soul into."
 Now, 120 years later, Le Pater is celebrated as his rarest and most powerful creation.

 Le Pater: Alphonse Mucha’s Symbolist Masterpiece and the Lineage of Mysticism offers an unpreceented view of Alphonse Mucha’s Le Pater in a beautiful and dramatic presentation of ultra-clear, high resolution images captured directly from the original 1899 artworks.